herbayulet/herbayulet/README.md

    - Make Worksheet of Financial Statements and Make Working Paper of Account from Financial Statements with the procedure audit
    - Make a draft report
    - Client's core business:
-  i.
-Construction Mining Company ii.
-Retail Company iii.
-Telecomunication Company iv.
-NGO
+  1. Construction Mining Company
+  2. Retail Company
+  3. Telecomunication Company
+  4. NGO
 ---

 ### Languages and Tools: